Michael Eke

 Eke was found guilty of theft and deception at Norwich Crown Court on 30 August 2006.
-He was sentenced to 18 months in prison on 3 October, and he was stripped of his MBE on 28 November.
+He was sentenced to 18 months in prison on 3 October and stripped of his MBE on 28 November.

 He was also ordered to pay £26,935 to the March Air Training Corps (of which he was officer commanding) and £13,325 to Awards for All, a lottery grants scheme.
-To this date he is the only member of the ATC to have been court martialed.
+To this date, he is the only member of the ATC to have been court-martialed.

 His sister, Mrs Beryl Hudson, disowned him, claiming he had stolen thousands of pounds from his dying mother, and then took his children on a day trip to Hunstanton the day she died.
 He was released from prison in July 2007.